Cycle South East Asia

 -

 Make your way to Khun Dan Dam, Thailand’s largest dam, for your last full day of cycling.
 You’ll ride past small villages, paddy fields, farms and shops.
 Stop for lunch along the way, then enjoy a quick swim.
-After cycling for around 50 kilometres, pack up the bikes before transferring to Bangkok, your final destination.
+After, pack up the bikes before transferring to Bangkok, your final destination.

 There are no activities planned for today and you’re able to depart the accommodation at any time.
-However, as we don’t spend much time in Bangkok, why not stay a few days extra to make the most of your time here?
-We’ll be happy to assist with booking accommodation.
+If you'd like to stay longer, just speak to your booking agent.
 Perhaps take a riverboat to Chinatown and explore the crowded streets, wander down the tourist mecca of Khao San Road or pay a visit to Wat Pho, home to the country's largest reclining Buddha.
 Explore the magnificent Grand Palace and the Temple of the Emerald Buddha, or travel by long tail boat down the Chao Phraya River to explore Bangkok’s famous khlongs (canals).
-Consider doing one of our day tours of Bangkok, see urbanadventures.com for more information.

 What's Included